hkverma/litendb/README.md

 ```

 No arrow install needed for now.
 It is shipped as a library.

 Arrow installations can also be done from apt-get.
-TBD - how to build total conda installationa
+For now we use conda env to get the correct arrow library.

 Arrow can be installed using conda and used in the env.
 See here arrow.apache.org/install
 ```
 conda install arrow-cpp=10.0.0.* -c conda-forge